 Milling of shallow shoulders

-This frequently used operation is generally performed by shoulder face mills and end mills.
+This frequently-used operation is generally performed by shoulder face mills and end mills.
 A shallow cut allows for a larger radial cut.
-Often these cutters can replace face mills, in particular when the axial pressure on the component is a limitation, and when there is a demand for accessibility close to vertical faces or fixture sections.
+Often these cutters can replace face mills, particularly when the axial pressure on the component is a limitation and when there is a demand for accessibility close to vertical faces or fixture sections.
 Oversized shoulder cutter options provide for optimal accessibility when milling shallow shoulders located deep.

 Milling of deep shoulders